Flash3388/2021Seminar-RobotMake/README.md

     - Color Sensor (`ColorSensorV3`)
       - Ball entered = `getProximity() >= 160`

+- Actions to write
+  - rotate the motor
+    - when the sensor indicates that a ball has entered stop the action

 ### Shooter System

+Responsible for shooting balls.

 - 1x Talon FX (`WPI_TalonFX`)
   - Minimum Speed: 0.2
   - Speed must be positive

+- Actions to write
+  - rotate the motor (shoot) at a specific speed.

 #### Advanced